 - A lack of informatics competencies in chief nurse executives (CNEs) impedes the ability of healthcare providers to realize the benefits of EHRs.
-It also prevents CNEs from transforming nurses into modern knowledge workers able to apply data to improve patient outcomes.
+It also prevents CNEs from transforming nurses into modern, knowledge workers who can apply data to improve patient outcomes.

-The informatics nursing specialty certification from the American Nurses Association (ANA) is available to registered nurses (RNs) who hold a current state license or an equivalent credential in another country.
+Nurses who are interested in pursuing jobs in nursing informatics can consider earning a certification in the field.
+The informatics nursing specialty certification from the American Nurses Credentialing Center (ANCC) is available to registered nurses (RNs) who hold a current state license or an equivalent credential in another country.
 Applicants need to have:

-- Earned a bachelor’s or higher-level degree in nursing or a related field
+- Earned a bachelor’s degree or higher in nursing or a related field

 - The equivalent of at least two years of practice as a full-time RN